dasmatiRice/URL-Shortener/README.md

 ![alt text](flowchart.png)

 - The Controller is the main entry into the system.
 For info regarding the APIs check out the Api Documentation section
-- The Shorteneing Service implements the main business logic
+- The Shortening Service implements the main business logic
 - The Gemini Service, hosts our AI call to Gemini to check is a URL is malicious or not.
 For more info check out the AI integration section

 ### Api Documentation